Murdaugh family: Alex Murdaugh

-Richard Alexander "Alex" Murdaugh was born May 27, 1968.
+Richard Alexander Murdaugh was born May 27, 1968.
 He graduated from University of South Carolina in 1990 and from University of South Carolina's School of Law in 1994.
-He soon joined the Peters, Murdaugh, Parker, Eltzroth & Detrick (PMPED) law firm, volunteering part-time in the 14th circuit solicitor's office.
+He soon joined the Peters, Murdaugh, Parker, Eltzroth & Detrick (PMPED) law firm, volunteering part-time in the 14th-circuit solicitor's office.
 Alex married Margaret Kennedy Branstetter (called Maggie) and had two sons, Richard Alexander Jr. (called Buster) and Paul.

-On March 2, 2023, Alex was convicted of the shooting deaths of Margaret and Paul and is currently serving two life sentences in prison, without the possibility of parole.
+On March 2, 2023, Alex was convicted of the shooting deaths of Margaret and Paul and was sentenced to two life sentences in prison without the possibility of parole.
+In May 2026, the South Carolina Supreme Court overturned his murder and weapons possession convictions and ordered a new trial due to jury interference by court clerk Becky Hill.
+Murdaugh remained imprisoned on a 40-year sentence relating to his theft and fraud convictions.

 Maggie Murdaugh

-Margaret “Maggie” Kennedy Branstetter Murdaugh (September 15, 1968 – June 7, 2021) was an American socialite from South Carolina.
+Margaret "Maggie" Kennedy Branstetter Murdaugh (September 15, 1968 – June 7, 2021) was Alex Murdaugh's wife and a socialite.

 Buster Murdaugh

-Richard Alexander “Buster” Murdaugh, Jr. (b.
+Richard Alexander "Buster" Murdaugh Jr. (b.
 April 11, 1996) is the surviving son of Alex and Maggie Murdaugh.
 He received an undergraduate degree from Wofford College, in 2018, and then went to law school at his father's alma mater the University of South Carolina School of Law.
-After his first year, he was not readmitted due to a low grade point average.
+After his first year, he was not readmitted due to a low-grade-point average.
 His father reportedly paid a lawyer $60,000 to lobby the dean for Buster to be re-admitted with an upwardly adjusted GPA.

 In the Stephen Smith death case, Buster was mentioned dozens of times by both witnesses and investigators as possibly being involved.
 Buster was also alleged to have had a relationship with Smith, who was openly gay.
 Buster has denied involvement with Smith saying: "These baseless rumors of my involvement with Stephen and his death are false."
 Buster offered an alibi, saying he was at the family beach house in Edisto Beach with his mother and brother (now both deceased), when Smith was killed.
 In June 2024, Buster sued Netflix, Warner Bros. and others for defamation, saying he was falsely accused of murder.

-In the Mallory Beach death case, Buster was implicated because he had loaned his ID to his younger brother Paul, who was similar in appearance but underaged so that he could illegally buy alcohol.
+In the Mallory Beach death case, Buster was implicated because he had loaned his ID to his younger brother Paul, who was similar in appearance but underaged, so that he could illegally buy alcohol.
 In January 2023 Buster reached a settlement with Beach's family and three other passengers involved in the fatal crash.

-According to his testimony in the Maggie and Paul murder case, Buster, who maintains his father's innocence, was over 200 miles away at his girlfriend's house in Rock Hill when the murders took place.
+According to his testimony in the Maggie and Paul murder case, Buster, who maintains his father's innocence, was over 200 miles away at his girlfriend's house in Rock Hill, when the murders took place.
 After receiving a phone call from Alex telling him that his mother and brother had been shot dead, he immediately drove to Moselle.